 Crime Prevention Triangle

 The Police Department uses the Crime Prevention Triangle, a concept that states that in order for a crime to occur, all three of the triangle's elements - desire, ability and opportunity - must exist.
-If we can eliminate any one of these elements, a crime has not occured.
+If we can eliminate any one of these elements, a crime has not occurred.
 Let's take a quick look at each of these elements.

 The desire of a criminal to commit a crime.
 We, as citizens, cannot effect or remove a criminals desire to commit a crime.
 If someone really wants to commit a crime he or she will.